 Entrepreneurial dreams are what drive America forward.
-But many people learn the hard way through trial and error that running a business is not as easy as dreaming about it.
+But many Entrepreneur learn the hard way through trial and error that running a business is not as easy as dreaming about it.
 Like a game of musical chairs, players come and go, so business survival is not as predictable as some may imagine.
 In fact, most startups collapse or become financially-strangled within a few years while only the most resilient companies grow and thrive.

 Competition Weeds Out Weakness